unfrl/dug/README.md

 If you are viewing this anywhere but gitea, the **real** repository is located [here](https://git.kaijucode.com/matt/dug)

 The initial version is functional and can be found under the Releases tab as a binary.
+The latest binary can be downloaded [here](https://git.kaijucode.com/matt/dug/releases/latest)

 Notes: